-In February 2014, the board of statutory auditors has also verified that all its regular members possess the requisites of independence set out under the Corporate Governance Code for directors.
+In February 2015 and, lastly, in February 2016, the board of statutory auditors has also verified that all its regular members possess the requisites of independence set out under the Corporate Governance Code for directors.
 In any case, the statutory auditors act autonomously and independently, including with regard to the shareholders who elected them.